 Model performance and predictions

-Model predictions for chl-a trends across all stations had an average R-squared value of 71% (Table 4) and ranging from 59% (station 22) to 78% (station 18).
+Model predictions for chl-a trends across all stations had an average R-squared value of 71% (Table 4) and range from 59% (station 22) to 78% (station 18).
 GAM predictions from north to south showed more pronounced annual and seasonal changes in chl-a towards the more southern stations (Figures S1-S9).
 All the models suggested 1) increasing chl-a from 1990 until 2005 to 2010, followed by decreasing chl-a until the end of the record in 2019, 2) a spring chl-a peak, particularly at southern stations, and 3) a fall chl-a peak that was smaller than the spring peak.
 The magnitude of the fall peak did not vary noticeably by location (Figures S1-S9).

 Inter-annual trend estimates

-Estimates of linear trends in seasonal averages across roughly ten-year windows for different seasons are shown for station 34 (Figure 4).
+Estimates from the seasonal trend analyses (mixed-effects meta-analysis regressions) across roughly ten-year windows for different seasons are shown for station 34 (Figure 4).
 Plots a-c show trends in January to June averages while plots d-f show trends in July to December averages.
-The seasonal trend analyses showed that January to June chl-a increased (log10 chl-a slope 0.03 μg L-1 yr-1, 0.01-0.06 95% confidence interval) from 1991 to 2000, whereas July to December chl-a did not change significantly.
-Chl-a also increased from 2000 to 2010, but only for July to December (log10 slope 0.03, 0.01-0.05 95% confidence interval).
-Finally, chl-a decreased from 2010 to 2019 but only for July to December (log10 chl-a slope -0.02, -0.04-0 95% confidence interval).
+January to June chl-a increased (log10 chl-a slope 0.03 μg L-1 yr-1, 0.01-0.05 95% confidence interval) from 1991 to 2000, whereas July to December chl-a did not change significantly.
+Chl-a also increased from 2000 to 2010, but only for July to December (log10 slope 0.03, 0-0.05 95% confidence interval).
+Finally, chl-a decreased from 2010 to 2019 but again only for July to December (log10 chl-a slope -0.02, -0.04-0 95% confidence interval).
 Because the trends were confined to certain times of the year, the seasonal estimates provide additional information beyond coarser estimates that cover the entire year.

 Temporal changes varied among regions of the Bay and were more pronounced at southern stations.
 Figure 5 shows results from similar analyses as those in Figure 4, but applied to all stations.
-Mixed-effects meta-analysis regressions applied to seasonal averages showed that increases (based on p<0.05) for the January to June period were observed at stations 32, 34, and 36 from 1991 to 2000 and station 18 from 2000 to 2010; decreases were observed at stations 30 and 32 from 2010 to 2019.
-For the July to December period, increases were observed at stations 24, 27, 30, and 32 from 1991 to 2000 and stations 18, 21, 22, and 34 from 2000 to 2010, whereas decreases were observed at stations 30, 32, and 34 from 2010 to 2019.
+The seasonal trend analyses showed that increases (based on p<0.05) for the January to June period were observed at stations 32 and 34 from 1991 to 2000; decreases were observed at stations 30 and 32 from 2010 to 2019.
+For the July to December period, increases were observed at stations 24, 27, 30, and 32 from 1991 to 2000 and stations 18, 21, 22, 24, and 34 from 2000 to 2010, whereas decreases were observed at stations 30, 32, and 34 from 2010 to 2019.

 Results from a ten-year moving window comparison of seasonal trends provided additional context on when significant changes were occurring at each station (Figure 6).
 Trends were observed at all stations that followed a general pattern of increases early in the record followed by decreases later in the record.
 Increases and decreases were observed in both the January to June and July to December seasonal periods, with some notable exceptions.
-In particular, the most southern stations (32, 34, 36) had increasing trends prior to 2005 only in the July to December period.
-Additionally, chl-a at the more northern stations has not changed in recent years for both seasonal periods.
+In particular, the most southern stations (32, 34, 36) had increasing trends prior to 2005 that were more often observed in the July to December period.
+Additionally, chl-a at the more northern stations has not changed in recent years for either seasonal period.
 For most stations and seasonal periods, a change from increasing to decreasing chl-a occurred around 2007.

 Importance of uncertainty propagation